FirefoxBar/HeaderEditor/README.md

 * webRequest, webRequestBlocking, _all_urls_: Modify the requests

-* contextMenus: Add anti-hot-link to right-click menu

 * storage, unlimitedStorage: Storage rules and settings

-* downloads: Export rules

-* unsafe-eval: Custom function require it, code at [src/options/App.vue#L657](https://github.com/FirefoxBar/HeaderEditor/blob/master/src/options/App.vue#L657) and [src/core/rules.js#L23](https://github.com/FirefoxBar/HeaderEditor/blob/master/src/core/rules.js#L23) (The location may change in the future, you can search for the newest location by `new Function`)
+* unsafe-eval: Custom function require it, code at [src/share/core/ruleUtils.ts#L8](https://github.com/FirefoxBar/HeaderEditor/blob/dev/src/share/core/ruleUtils.ts#L8) (The location may change in the future, you can search for the newest location by `new Function`)

 ## Contribution